 The hot, sharp taste of ground ginger works to cut the fattiness of meats, to strengthen the flavor of duller foods, and to add a bite of flavor to seafood and fish.
 Ginger is also used in baking and spice blends.
-Ground ginger is often an ingredient in savory applications like spice rubs, tagines, and marinades.
+Ginger is often an ingredient in savory applications like spice rubs, tagines, and marinades.

-You will find ground ginger called for in a multitude of recipes such as pumpkin spice drinks, sesame salmon, ginger snaps and cookies, pumpkin pie, Chai tea, apple butter and of course the famous gingerbread.
+You will find ginger called for in a multitude of recipes such as pumpkin spice drinks, sesame salmon, ginger snaps and cookies, pumpkin pie, Chai tea, apple butter and of course the famous gingerbread.

 Ground Ginger vs. Fresh Ginger